keithbrown/bridgepoint/src/org.xtuml.bp.doc/Reference/MASL/MASLConversionGuide/MASLConversionGuide.md

 formalized, the port must be renamed from its default name (e.g. "Port1") to `<domain>__<terminator>` with the double-underscore separating the domain and terminator names.

-### Deferred Operations

-To create a deferred operation, create an operation with an identical signature in each subtype class.
-Then use the Properties view to set the dialect of the supertype class' operation to "None".
-Each subtype class' operation dialect is set to "MASL".

 ### 3.2 Domain Services and Terminator Services